Sunstrike/Tossbot/OPERATORS.md

-# Redubot - Operators guide
+# Tossbot - Operators guide
 All commands are in the form `~root subcommand parameters`

 ## Factoids module (FactoidsCore/FactoidsBackend)